 The Behavior of the Astrea snail

 Astrea snails are nocturnal.
-The pick of their activity starts at dusk and gradually stop during the night, before sunrise.
+The pick of their activity starts at dusk and gradually stops during the night, before sunrise.
 Smaller snails display greater activity, reflected by more intense and longer movements.
 This nocturnal behavior is not uncommon for grazing gastropods and is mainly associated with attempting to avoid visual predators whilst feeding.

 Interesting fact: On a 24-h cycle, dusk is a period in which algae had maximum nutrients at the end of the photosynthetic period corresponding to profitable conditions for grazers to feed at the end of the light period.